Holonomy limits of complex projective structures: Introduction

-Ultimately, our understanding of the scale of $\hol(\phi)$ comes from the construction of a well-behaved map $\Tilde{X} \to \H^3$ that takes nonsingular $|\phi|$-geodesics to nearly-geodesic paths in $\H^3$ parameterized with nearly-constant speed.
+Ultimately, our understanding of translation lengths of elements of $\hol(\phi)$ acting on $\H^3$ comes from the construction of a well-behaved map $\Tilde{X} \to \H^3$ that takes nonsingular $|\phi|$-geodesics to nearly-geodesic paths in $\H^3$ parameterized with nearly-constant speed.
 (These maps are discussed in somewhat more detail below, with the actual construction appearing in Section \ref{sec:epstein}.)
 When applied to a nonsingular $|\phi|$-geodesic axis of an element $\gamma \in \Pi$, equivariance of the construction shows that $|\phi|$-length of $\gamma$ in $X$, which is comparable to $\|\phi\|^{1/2}$, is also comparable to the translation length in $\H^3$.

 Theorem \ref{thm:main-proper} gives another proof of the properness of the holonomy map on $Q(X)$ (see also \cite[Thm.~11.4.1]{gkm}, \cite{tanigawa:divergence}) which is effective in the sense that it includes an explicit growth estimate.
 In Theorem \ref{thm:effective-properness} we describe this \emph{effective properness} result in terms of an affine embedding of $\X(\Pi)$ and an arbitrary norm on $Q(X)$.